BloodHound03/Car-Rental-System/README.md

 # Car Rental System
+🚗 A Java-based console application that combines learning and simulation.

 ## Features
 🚀 Rent a Car: Experience the ease of renting cars through an interactive console.